Non-Compliance with Motion Practices

 Criminal motions will be heard on Wednesday and Thursday at 10:30 a.m.

-ALL motions (except motions for pro hac vice admission) must be accompanied by (i.e., filed contemporaneously with) a notice of presentment specifying the date and time on which the motion will be presented in-person before Judge Hunt, unless otherwise ordered.
-If the Court has already set a briefing schedule on an anticipated motion, then the movant need not notice the motion for presentment.
+ALL motions (except motions for pro hac vice admission and for withdrawal of counsel where counsel from the same firm will remain in case) must be accompanied by (i.e., filed contemporaneously with) a Notice of Motion specifying the date and time on which the motion will be presented in-person before Judge Hunt, unless otherwise ordered.

 ALL motions must be filed no later than the third business day (excluding federal holidays and weekends) before the motion is to be presented.
 For example, absent a holiday, (1) a motion filed on a Monday may be noticed for the upcoming Thursday; and (2) a motion filed on a Thursday may be noticed for the following Tuesday.